Labor and delivery (18)

 Labor is a natural process.
 Here's what to expect during the three stages of labor — and how to promote comfort as labor progresses.By Mayo Clinic staff

 Every woman's labor is unique, even from one pregnancy to the next.
 In some cases, labor is over in a matter of hours.
 In other cases, labor tests a mother's physical and emotional stamina.

 You won't know how your labor will unfold until it happens.
 You can prepare, however, by understanding the typical sequence of events.

 Stage 1: Early labor and active labor

 The first stage of labor occurs when the cervix opens (dilates) and thins out (effaces) to allow the baby to move into the birth canal.
 This is the longest of the three stages of labor.
 It's actually divided into two phases of its own — early labor and active labor.

 How long it lasts: Early labor is unpredictable.
-It can last for hours or even days, especially for first-time moms.
+For first-time moms, the average length of early labor is six to 12 hours.
 It's often much shorter for subsequent deliveries.